Want to participate in upcoming IPOs but not sure of what certain terms mean? Look no further!

 This information is summarized in the Basis of Allocation or Basis of Allotment document published by the registrar to stock exchanges and investors.

-There are two ways in which a company can launch an IPO – fixed-price method and book building method.
-When a company opts for the book building method, it does not determine a fixed price at which it wants to sell the shares in the IPO.
+There are two ways in which a company can launch an IPO – the fixed-price method and the building method.
+When a company opts for the book-building method, it does not determine a fixed price at which it wants to sell the shares in the IPO.

 The BRLM ensures compliance with the statutory requirements of SEBI, Registrar of Companies, and stock exchanges.
 Right from the pre-issue stage to the post-offer activities, the BRLM plays an integral role in ensuring the smooth completion of the IPO.